Hanna-Hinn/Currency-Converter-Unit-Test/README.md

 &emsp;* http://localhost:8080/api/v1/currency/exchange?targetCurrency=<targetCurrency>&sourceCurrency=<SourceCurrency>&rateSource=<API or DB> --> returns double value
 &emsp;* http://localhost:8080/api/v1/currency/shorthand --> return a list of currencies in shorthand
 &emsp;* http://localhost:8080/api/v1/currency/updateDB --> Updates and fills the database with curriences and exhangerates

+This Project proves the quote: "if it works do not touch it"